lamhq/tech-notes/pages/devops/aws/network/vpc.md

 ## Overview

-Amazon VPC lets you provision a logically isolated section of the AWS cloud where you can launch AWS resources in a virtual network that you define.

 A VPC is an isolated network you create in the AWS cloud, similar to a traditional network in a data center.

 You have complete control of virtual network, including your own IP address range, subnets, route tables, and network gateways.

-When you create a VPC, you need to choose three main things:

-- the name of your VPC.
+Required information when creating a VPC:
+- VPC's name.
 - a Region for your VPC to live in.
-A VPC can span multiple AZ within that Region.
 - a IP range for your VPC in CIDR notation.

 ![](https://d2908q01vomqb2.cloudfront.net/77de68daecd823babbb58edb1c8e14d7106e83bb/2021/06/15/VPC-Network-Engineers-Part-1-1.png)

 When we creat a VPC, it's going to create a route table, a network ACL, a router, a security group.

+A VPC can and should be spread over multiple AZ within a Region.
+This is achieved by creating subnets that exist in an AZ.

 A VPC can only have one internet gateway attached.